Omarkhaled711/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: Delete the directory my_first_directory that is in the /tmp directory.
 10-back: A script that changes the working directory to the previous one.
 11-lists: A script that lists all files in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
 12-file_type: A script that prints the type of the file named iamafile which is in /tmp dircectory.
+13-symbolic_link: Create a symbolic link to /bin/ls.